-The NS and CSX Operating Plans.
-CSX/NS-20, Vols.
+The NS and CSX Operating Plans, CSX/NS-20, Vols.
 3A and 3B, in addition to meeting all legal requirements, presented in detail Applicant's plans for transportation services, capital investment, improvements in patterns of service, and mechanical and engineering services, among others.
 CSX/NS-119 provided supplemental operational detail regarding the NJSAA.
-Included in the supplemental filing were projected NS train schedules, projected CSX schedules, current Conrail schedules, a list of all proposed gathering and distribution services including specific local freight and yard engine assignments, an update on systems design for the Shared Assets Area, updates on mechanical and engineering services and projected freight schedules also was submitted by CSX and NS in Volumes CSX-21 and NS-19.
-Further.
-Applicant's workpapers provided in the document depositories for both the basic filings and for supplemental CSX/NS-119 include current and 1995 baseline Conrail blocking-book schedules, similar information for NS, and working papers used to determine schedules submitted.
+Included in the supplemental filing were projected NS train schedules, projected CSX schedules, current Conrail schedules, a list of all proposed gathering and distribution services including specific local freight and yard engine assignments, an update on systems design for the Shared Assets Area, updates on mechanical and engineering services and projected schedules for freight operations on passenger corridors.
+A compilation of projected freight schedules also was submitted by CSX and NS in Volumes CSX-21 and NS-19.
+Further, Applicant's workpapers provided in the document depositories for both the basic filings and for supplemental CSX/NS-119 include current and 1995 baseline Conrail blocking-book schedules, similar information for NS, and working papers used to determine schedules submitted.